What Do Nurses Do? A Guide to the True Role of Nursing

 The field of nursing is incredibly varied.
 Many career paths are available, especially for those who continue to further their education.
 Plus, the specific tasks and responsibilities of nurses can sometimes vary significantly between different states or individual health facilities.
 Some of the most common types of nursing professionals include:

 - Licensed practical or vocational nurses (LPNs or LVNs)—In most of the country, this type of nurse is known as an LPN.
 However, in two states (Texas and California), this kind of nurse is called an LVN.
-As of April 2016, LPNs and LVNs accounted for about 21 percent of all professionally active nurses in the U.S.1 These nurses work under the direction of registered nurses, advanced practice nurses, or other healthcare professionals.
+As of 2016, LPNs and LVNs accounted for about 19.7 percent of all employed nurses in the U.S.1 These nurses work under the direction of registered nurses, advanced practice nurses, or other healthcare professionals.
 They do a lot of the basic, routine, and hands-on work that most people identify nurses with.
 For example, practical nurses often administer medications, give injections, collect blood samples, check blood pressure, take temperatures, measure weight and heart rates, clean open wounds, change bandages, insert catheters, and help patients bathe and get dressed.

 - Charge nurse—Responsible for managing and coordinating day-to-day staffing and clinical patient care for a nursing unit during specific shifts.